Syntra-Solutions/entryptor/README.md

 └── README.md                    # This file
 ```

-This template doesn't focus on RAG and tools with context engineering because I have a LOT more in store for that soon. ;)
+This template doesn't focus on RAG and tools with context engineering because this is specifically optimized for GitHub Copilot workflows.

 ## Step-by-Step Guide